danielchalef/mrfparse/README.md

 ```

 `mrfparse` operates in several stages each of which can be executed independently.
 See `mrfparse --help` for more options.

+## Requirements
+`mrfparse` makes extensive use of [`simdjson-go`](https://github.com/minio/simdjson-go) to parse MRF JSON documents.
+A CPU with both AVX2 and CLMUL instruction support is required (most modern Intel or AMD processors).
+Unfortunately, `simdjson-go` does not (yet) support ARM64 NEON.

+Other requirements:
+- 6GB of RAM (though I'd like to reduce this)
+- Adequate temporal storage for intermediate data files.

 ## Build and Installation
 Using `go install`: